 No. Once a trainee has been signed off at Level 4 for Cataract Surgery, there will be no requirement to demonstrate ongoing competence while doing a different SIA at that Level.
 This is similar to some post-CCT fellowships, which concentrate solely on one SIA with no exposure to cataract surgery.

 Yes.
-We are developing mapping tools, so the competencies you have demonstrated in the current curriculum do not need to be repeated and you will be able to see as soon as you transfer to the new curriculum where any ‘training gaps’ exist, so your continuing training can be properly planned.
+The Transition Progression Requirements explains how Outcome 1 and completion of Curriculum Transition Checklists will be used to guide transition to Curriculum 2024.
+This is so the competencies you have demonstrated in the current curriculum do not need to be repeated and you will be able to see as soon as you transfer to the new curriculum where any ‘training gaps’ exist, so your continuing training can be properly planned.
 You will not be required to repeat things that have already been assessed as competent.

-They are available via Implementation Note 1 and were emailed out to all ST1-3 trainees and Educational Supervisors.
+They are available on this webpage and were emailed out to all ST1-3 trainees and Educational Supervisors in 2022.

 The new assessment tools are:

-Generic Skills Assessment Tool (GSAT) – key method of assessing all the other (non-Patient Management) curriculum domains.
+• Generic Skills Assessment Tool (GSAT) – key method of assessing all the other (non-Patient Management) curriculum domains.
 At least one GSAT will be required every six months.
-This may be completed by the Educational Supervisor or Clinical Supervisor or Supervising Consultant.
+This may be completed by the Educational Supervisor or Clinical Supervisor or Supervising Consultant but will be the ultimate responsibility of the ES.

-We are hoping that the transfer of evidence from one portfolio to the new one will be as seamless as possible.
+There should be no work required on your part as the current ePortfolio suppliers will be providing our new ePortfolio partners with all your evidence, so the process of moving from one portfolio to the new one will be as seamless as possible.
 The automatic transfer of evidence is a fundamental element of the new ePortfolio project.

-The EPA will be the responsibility of a single Named Clinical Supervisor.
-However, there may be other consultants, clinical staff or other health professionals (eg orthoptist) who will also be supervising a trainee or witnessing competencies during a rotation.
-The MAR is meant for them to be able to give feedback to the Named Clinical Supervisor to help in completing the EPA.
+The EPA will be the responsibility of a single Named Clinical Supervisor (NCS).
+However, there may be other consultants, clinical staff or other health professionals (e.g. orthoptist) who will also be supervising a trainee or witnessing competencies during a rotation.
+The MAR is meant for them to be able to give feedback to the NCS to help in completing the EPA.

-The answer to all these case studies is that if CCT is due to be awarded after August 2026, then you have to transfer to the new curriculum, regardless of whether you are LTFT, OOP or academic.
+The answer is that if CCT is due to be awarded after August 2026, then you have to transfer to the new curriculum, regardless of whether you are LTFT, OOP or academic.

 If the CCT is due to be awarded in or before August 2025, then you have to stay on the old curriculum.